- Photography Blog

 I have put together a lens comparison test of the Canon 16 – 35 L II and the Tamron 17 – 35 2.8 – 4.0.
 I was in the market for quite a while looking for a lens which would satisfy this zoom range.
 I initially tried the Canon 17 – 40 L but I just was not happy with the sharpness nor the maximum aperture of 4.0.
 I finally bit the bullet and dished out the $1350 for the Canon 16 -35mm L II.
 It was suppose to be the best in its class and the price reflected this.

 I received the lens and was very disappointed at the image quality and sharpness… especially at the corners.
 I know that finding a wide angle zoom that performs is a challenge, but I had dished out a bunch of money and was expecting more.
 I contemplated just keeping the lens, figuring it was as good as it got.
 I did notice in my research that the Tamron 17 – 35mm 2.8 – 4.0 had gotten few but good reviews.
-I had the opportunity to buy and return the lens within 30 days so I decided to buy it and do a lens comparison between the two lenses to see whether the extra $1,000 was worth it (the Tamron was selling for $350 vs the Canon selling for $1,350).
+I had the opportunity to buy and return the lens within 30 days so I decided to buy it and do a lens comparison between the two lenses to see whether the extra $1,000 was worth it.

 For the tests here, I shot both at the aperture of 2.8.
 I did this because I knew that this is where I would mostly be shooting and also where the weakness of a lens usually is (wide open).
 I shot the flowers and the sign both at 35mm @ f/4.
 No post processing such as brightness, sharpness, exposure, saturation, etc… was done.
 The were both shot in RAW and then converted to Jpeg.